Best Watercolor Paper for Landscapes (2026 Guide)

 • Dick Blick (US) — wide professional range at competitive pricing; good for larger volume purchases

-Monsoon Village — original watercolor painting showing atmospheric wet-on-wet mist at the treeline, by Joy Mukherjee Monsoon Village — A4 format, 100% cotton cold pressed paper.
+Monsoon Village — original watercolor painting showing atmospheric wet-on-wet mist at the treeline, by Joy Mukherjee Monsoon Village — A4 format, 100% cotton cold pressed.
 The atmospheric mist at the treeline was wet-on-wet: pigment dropped into a pre-wetted sky and allowed to dissolve at its own edges.
 On wood pulp, the same technique produces harder, less organic edges.
 Browse village and monsoon subjects →

 Frequently Asked Questions